-Are you easily overwhelmed?
-Do you hate it when too much is going on around you?
-Do you perform worse when someone is looking at you?
-Do you learn without realizing that you are learning?
+Are you good at noticing subtle details?
+Do you notice other people’s moods?
+Do these moods affect you?
+Are you easily overwhelmed when there is too much going on around you?
+Do you get overstimulated and perform worse when someone is looking at you?
+Do you also learn without realizing that you are learning?

-There is nothing wrong with you.
+But the truth is that there is nothing wrong with you.

-It was Dr Elaine Aron’s path-breaking book The Highly Sensitive Person: How to Thrive When the World Overwhelms You, that defined a distinct personality trait that shows up in as many as one out of every five people.
+This trait was researched and then popularized by Dr Elaine Aron in her path-breaking book The Highly Sensitive Person: How to Thrive When the World Overwhelms You.
+SPS is a distinct personality trait that shows up in as many as one out of every five people.

-Think about it.
 You might have been labeled “shy” or “timid” or “inhibited,” in the past, but these labels miss the essential quality of the HSP trait.
 HSPs are acutely aware of the numerous possibilities in a situation.
 Because of this, they pause before acting.
 They think about past situations, and check off what they already know with what is happening in the present.
-That can be a strength in many situations.

 You are able to see and make associations that others might not even be conscious of.

-In a world that increasingly prefers “bold” personalities that just do it, your style, however, may have been completely discounted.
+In a world that increasingly prefers “bold” personalities that just do it, your style, however, may have been discounted.
 But pausing to act is not weakness.
 It is consideration.
 Being able to see associations means that you have ways of combining information and seeing connections that help you be more creative.
 All these are wonderful benefits of the HSP trait.